tfwillems/HipSTR/README.md

 3. **DFLANKINDEL**: Reports the total number of reads for which the maximum likelihood alignment contains an indel in the regions flanking the STR.
 A high fraction of reads with this artifact (DFLANKINDEL/DP) can be caused by an actual indel in a region neighboring the STR.
 However, it can also arise if HipSTR fails to identify sufficient candidate alleles.
 When these alleles are very different in size from the candidate alleles or are non-unit multiples, they're frequently aligned as indels in the flanking sequences.

 #### FORMAT fields:
 1. **Q**: Reports the posterior probability of the genotype.
-We've found that this is the best indicator of quality of an individual sample's genotype and nearly always utilize it to filter calls.
+We've found that this is the best indicator of quality of an individual sample's genotype and almost always use it to filter calls.
 2. **DP**, **DSTUTTER** and **DFLANKINDEL**: Identical to the INFO field case, these fields are also available for each sample and can be used in the same way to identify problematic individual calls.

 **So what thresholds do we suggest for each of these fields?** The answer really depends on the quality of the sequencing data, the ploidy of the chromosome and the downstream applications.
 However, we typically apply the following filters usings scripts we've provided in the **scripts** subdirectory of the HipSTR folder: